georgeee/yii-lily/README.md

 $callback - see above

-Also, I hardly recommend you to take a look at sample project below.
+Also, I highly recommend you to take a look at sample project below.

 Sample project
 ------------------------------